-The enterprise directory configuration settings may apply to the AE Services Implementation for Microsoft Office Live Communications Server (LCS) 2005 or Microsoft Office Communications Server (OCS) 2007.
-If you are administering AE Services for the LCS/OCS integration, see the Avaya Aura®Application Enablement Services Implementation Guide for Microsoft Live Communications Server 2005 or Microsoft Office Communications Server 2007, 02-601893.
+The enterprise directory configuration settings may apply to the AE Services implementation for Microsoft Office Live Communications Server (LCS) 2005, Microsoft Office Communications Server (OCS) 2007, and Microsoft Lync Server 2010 and 2013.
+If you are administering AE Services for the integration of LCS/OCS and Microsoft Lync Server, see the Avaya Aura®Application Enablement Services Implementation Guide for Microsoft® Live Communications Server 2005, Microsoft Office Communications Server 2007, and Microsoft Lync® Server 2010 and 2013, 02-601893.